Luke, Chapter 4

 Note: This text comes from the 1978 Lutheran Book of Worship.
 I don't have permission to use it.

-I chose this text since it's applicable to our reading, and it's difficult finding hymns referencing Jesus's fasting and temptation.
+I chose this text since it's applicable to our reading, and it's difficult finding hymns referencing Jesus' fasting and temptation.

 Inspire repentance for our sin, And free us from our past.